-5404 Final Plat Submittals for Moderate and Major Impact.
+5404 Final Plat Submittals for Minor, Moderate and Major Impact.

 5404.1 Final Plat.
-After the Board has approved the Sketch Plan of a development of moderate impact or the Preliminary Plan of a development of major impact, the applicant shall submit one (1) copy of a Final Plan consistent with the requirements of this part, two (2) copies of the plat drawn on mylar and one (1) blueline or blackline print of the mylar plat.
-For final plat submittals for development of minor impact, see 5302.5.
+After the Board has approved the Sketch Plan of a development of minor or moderate impact or the Preliminary Plan of a development of major impact, the applicant shall submit one (1) copy of a Final Plan consistent with the requirements of this part, two (2) copies of the plat drawn on mylar and one (1) blueline or blackline print of the mylar plat.